AdamZieman/Java_Synonym_Comparison_Tool/README.md

 <!-- Warning -->
 <h2>Warning!</h2>
-Corpus may determine an incorrect synonym.
+Due to the limited size of corpus, the program may determine an incorrect synonym.
 This is can be remedied by either solution.
 <br><br>

 - Increase the size of corpus to increase the amount of data the program has access to.